When you think it’s all over. Think again!

 3) It’s really never too late

 So the question is, is it ever too late?
 I would say as long as we’re still alive and well.
 We still have the time and the opportunity to live the kind of life we’ve always wanted for ourselves.
-The biggest misnomer is the belief that we all have a ‘sell by date’ and a time and place for things when the reality is.
-It is us who dictate how to live the life we really want.
+The biggest misnomer is the belief that we all have a ‘sell-by date’ and a time and place for things when the reality is.
+It is we who dictate how to live the life we really want.